Emergency Concrete Repair:

 Airports • C-Stores • Truck Stops • Docks • Drive-Thrus • Restaurants • Hospitals

-The below image illustrates why Emergency Concrete Repair is in big demand.
+The above image illustrates why Emergency Concrete Repair is in big demand.
 This 7-Eleven convenience store has only two entrances and closing one for an extended time wasn't a viable option.
 Using FlexKRETE, the job was finished in just a few hours and the area was returned to traffic within 15 minutes of repair completion.

 The repair was completed in 2012.
 It's a great example of how a 'FlexKRETE Repair Crew' (discussed in our last email and blog) can quickly make a long-lasting repair in just a few hours with little or no business disruption.
 The '5+ Years' picture was taken last week.